openrepair/tools/solr/README.md

 1. Check for Solr package and download if not found.
 2. Extract contents.
-3. Copy the ORDS core configuration files to the Solr home directory.
+3. Copy the ORDS and test core configuration files to the Solr home directory.
-4. Start Solr and load the ORDS core.
+4. Start Solr and load the cores.
+5. Import the test data to the test core.
-5. Import the ORDS data to the ORDS core.
+6. Import the ORDS data to the ORDS core.

 `bash install.sh`